AdrienVannson/doreisa-internship/report/report.typ

   ],
 )

 @doreisa-distributed-scheduler shows the architecture of the Doreisa distributed scheduler.
 The main difference with the proof-of-concept version is that an additional actor -- that we will call a `SchedulingActor` -- is started on each simulation node.
 The head actor will only communicate with the simulation nodes using this actor.
-This actor has the responsibility to collect all the `ObjectRefs` produced by the simulation nodes, and schedule the tasks sent by the head node.
+It has the responsibility to collect all the `ObjectRefs` produced by the simulation node, and schedule the tasks sent by the head node.

 The steps of one iteration of the analysis are as follow:
   1. As before, the simulation processes make some chunks of data available to Doreisa using PDI.